dm-vev/magnolia/applets/gohello/README.md

 ### Notes

+This applet uses the shared Magnolia TinyGo SDK (`sdk/tinygo/`).

-TinyGo does not currently emit Xtensa PIC, so the build post-processes the TinyGo object with `xtensa-esp32s3-elf-objcopy` to mark the `.literal` section writable (WAX), and links the final applet with text relocations enabled (`-Wl,-z,notext`).
+TinyGo does not currently emit Xtensa PIC, so the build post-processes the TinyGo object to mark the `.literal` section writable (WAX), and links the final applet with text relocations enabled (`-Wl,-z,notext`).

-This applet also provides a minimal BSS-backed TinyGo heap in `applets/gohello/main/tinygo_symbols.S`.
+The applet also links a minimal BSS-backed TinyGo heap from `sdk/tinygo/runtime/tinygo_symbols.S`.
 The heap is intentionally small to stay within Magnolia's job allocator single-allocation limit.